Mr-RedHat-fb/Kattskralle/README.md

 - 🚫 **Ignore Users** – hides posts from selected users.
 (Now also works for posts quoting the user)
 - 🔄 **Infinite scroll** – automatically load new pages without clicking through.
 - 🔍 **Find links** – scan a thread for all links and save the results to .txt or .html files.
+- 💬 **Thread Chat** – converts threads into chat windows with real-time updates, allows writing replies directly in the chat, and provides sound notifications for new posts.
 - ↪️ **Bypass confirmation sites** – skip intermediate confirmation pages when opening external links.
 - 🌟 **Show Thread Starter (TS)** – highlights the thread starter’s posts with a light yellow background.
 - ✅ **Mark Viewed Threads** – adds a background color to threads you’ve already visited.